 - Income Tax Act (of Canada and operating in the Province of Alberta [Charities])*

 - First Nations and Métis Settlements

-- Foundations established and regulated under the Regional Health Authorities Act
+- Foundations established and regulated under the province's Regional Health Authorities Act

-- Universities, colleges and institutes as defined under the Post-secondary Learning Act
+- Universities, colleges and institutes as defined under Alberta's Post-secondary Learning Act

 * Must have an Alberta based address which must be regularly monitored by an active member of the organization.